wp-plugins/radio-station/readme.txt

 Spanish (es_ES)
 Catalan (ca)

-= Can you translate the plugin into my language? =
+= Can the plugin be translated into my language? =

-My foreign language skills are rather lacking.
-I managed a Spanish translation, sheerly due to the fact that I still remember at least some of what
-I learned in high school Spanish class.
-But I've included the .pot file in the /languages directory.
-If you want to give it a shot, be my guest.
-If you send me your finished translation, I'd love to include it.
+You may translate the plugin into another language.
+Please visit our WordPress Translate project page for this plugin for further instruction: <a target="_top" href="https://translate.wordpress.org/locale/en-gb/default/wp-plugins/radio-station/">https://translate.wordpress.org/locale/en-gb/default/wp-plugins/radio-station/</a> The radio-station.pot file is located in the /languages directory of the plugin.
+Please send the finished translation to info@netmix.com.
+We'd love to include it.

 == Changelog ==